suixinsuo/olympus-protocol/docs/GettingStarted.md

 # Getting Started

 Welcome to Olympus API, the cryptocurrency financial product protocol powering fintech DApp ecosystem.
-In this document, we are going to present you the Olympus protocols and the basic steps get the development work on Olympus Platform started.
+In this document, we are going to present you the Olympus protocols and the basic steps to get the development work on Olympus Platform started.

 ## Olympus Derivative Protocols

-The technology of blockchain opens a gate to a lot of new distributed and secured cryptocurrencies that has become more popular.
-However, the nature of this world is still in the very beginning stage, with high rises and fallings of values.
+The technology of blockchain opens a gate to a lot of new distributed and secured cryptocurrencies that have become more popular.
+However, the nature of this world is still in a very early stage, with high rises and fallings of values.
 The market must maturate, part of the process of maturation is the creation of more complex and developed tools allowing investors to create security in their own assets.

-Olympus Protocols is a set of protocols that allow developers to connect to it to provide support of financial products creation and alongside the support of the process.
+Olympus Protocol is a set of protocols that support developers in creating financial products and alongside that also supports the process of doing so.

 Olympus Protocols are based on three levels:

 - The core components: Those can be utilized for making any customized financial derivative product much easier.
-The core works in Olympus environment and uses MOT ([Mountain Olympus Token](https://etherscan.io/token/0x263c618480dbe35c300d8d5ecda19bbb986acaed)) as an internal currency for concrete transactions.
+The core is part of the Olympus environment and uses MOT ([Mount Olympus Token](https://etherscan.io/token/0x263c618480dbe35c300d8d5ecda19bbb986acaed)) as an internal fuel for concrete transactions.

 - Financial product templates: Those can be used as bases to create your own financial derivatives by connecting to different chosen core components and are already ready to deliver.
-It has different variations according to different use cases.
+It has different variations based on different use cases.

 - The DApps: External applications (web/mobile apps) that use Olympus Protocols in different ways for any financial products.

-In this documentation, we try to separate to two parts, for creating portals/tools facing to fund managers/organizations, we call it [B2B](./B2B).
-And we call it [B2C](./B2C) if it's orientated to cryptocurrency investors.
+We have separated this documentation into two parts; the first part, called [B2b](./B2B), is for creating portals/tools facing fund managers/organizations.
+The second part, called [B2C](./B2C), is orientated on cryptocurrency investors.

-For getting started for either of them, we need to have some common steps to follow.
+For getting started on either of them, there are some common steps to follow.

 ## Fork/clone the Olympus project

-Olympus Protocol is a fully open-sourced project, whose repository can be found here from [Github](https://github.com/Olympus-Labs/olympus-protocol).
+Olympus Protocol is a fully open-sourced project, whose repository can be found on [Github](https://github.com/Olympus-Labs/olympus-protocol).

-You can start by forking the repository or simply clone it if you only want to try it out by running the command below.
-(Suppose git is already installed.)
+You can start by forking the repository or, if you only want to try it out, by simply cloning it using the command below.
+(Git is a prerequisite for this command)

 > $ git clone https://github.com/Olympus-Labs/olympus-protocol.git

 ## Environment preparation

-In order to start to work, we need to all the necessary support tools/libraries are installed in the system.
+In order to start to work, we need to have all the necessary supporting tools/libraries installed in the system.

 Node.JS and npm/yarn.

 > https://nodejs.org/en/download/

-Favorite IDE, we recommend Visual Studio Code aka vscode as the Olympus dev team is mostly using.
+Your favorite IDE, we recommend Visual Studio Code aka VSCode as most of the Olympus development team is using this one.

 > https://code.visualstudio.com/